 If you have no immediate use for the yeast water, and the jar is full, you can keep the yeast vigorous by tipping half of it away and by adding more sugar or honey, and water, to keep the yeast fed and active.
 Or pour the mix into a bigger container and add more water and sugar.

-This never ending fermenting process was once commonly used with sour dough for oatcakes in Britain, and was kept going in remote communities for years, possibly centuries, evolving over time, sometimes giving unique local tastes to oatcakes, which were loved by locals who grew up with them, but sometimes considered almost inedible by outsiders.
+This never ending fermenting process was once commonly used with sour dough for oatcakes in Britain, and was kept going in remote communities for years, possibly centuries, evolving over time, sometimes giving unique local tastes to oatcakes, which were loved by locals who grew up with it, but sometimes considered almost inedible by outsiders.

-Testing your yeast
+Testing your yeast.

-For bread making there’s only one way to find out and that’s to make some bread.
+Baking – For bread making there’s only one way to find out and that’s to make some bread.
 Remember that wild yeast is not the super yeast you may be used to and things may take a little longer to get going.
 And just as brewers ‘barm’ yeast gave a distinctive flavour to barm cakes then your yeast may also contribute to the flavour, but there’s no telling how until you try it.

 The bubbles form in the batter and gently rise to the surface